patrickhladun/moodscape/README.md

 ## Manual testing

+All manual mobile tests are performed on a physical mobile device, ensuring that the tap interaction behaves as expected for each footer link.

 ### Test header links as Visitor on Desktop

 | Test Performed | Expected Results | Actual Results |